NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

     >>> datadf = datadf.assign(y_pred = np.random.rand(DPP*20))
     >>> datadf = datadf.assign(y_true = np.random.randint(2, size=DPP*20))

-The key feature of the butterfly dataset is the data drift on it's first two features.
+The key feature of the butterfly dataset is the data drift on its first two features.
-This data drift is a 90 degree rotation across the z-axis.
+This data drift is introduced by a 90 degree rotation across the z-axis.
 The following code creates a plot that clearly shows the resulting data drift:

 .. code-block:: python